| |

 Completed Slow Stitch Polar Bear

 Would you or someone you know like to give slow stitching a try?
-You can order Slow Stitch Polar Bear through Timberdoodle as a stand alone product or as part of Timberdoodle’s Seventh Grade Curriculum Kit.
+[2026 UPDATE: Although Timberdoodle no longer carries this Slow Stitch Polar Bear kit, you can still find it here.]

 And while you’re on the Timberdoodle website, I’d encourage you to look around.
 We love everything we’ve ever ordered from this small family-owned company!

 Be sure to sign up for their Doodle Dollar program to save on future purchases.
-And to read more of my Timberdoodle Reviews, follow this link.
+And to see more of my Timberdoodle Reviews, simply scroll to the bottom of my Homeschool Help page, and you can read them all!

 PLEASE NOTE: As a member of the Timberdoodle blog team, I routinely receive free or deeply discounted products in exchange for writing honest reviews.
 Opinions expressed in these posts are 100% my own.
 I’ve been a happy and enthusiastic Timberdoodle customer for decades — long before I ever started blogging for their company.